-You may also be eligible if you’re living with certain disabilities or a chronic health condition such as end stage renal disease (ESRD), chronic lung disorders, cardiovascular disorders, or cancer.
+You may also be eligible if you’re living with certain disabilities or a chronic health condition such as end stage renal disease (ESRD) or amyotrophic lateral sclerosis (ALS).

-If you qualify for Social Security benefits or Railroad Retirement benefits, you’ll likely be automatically enrolled in Medicare Maryland when you meet the eligibility criteria.
+If you qualify for Social Security benefits or Railroad Retirement Board benefits, you’ll likely be automatically enrolled in Medicare when you meet the eligibility criteria.

 If you’re not automatically enrolled in original Medicare, your first opportunity to enroll in Medicare is during the initial enrollment period.
-This starts 3 months prior to your 65th birthday, giving you time to find out more about Medicare and enroll in a plan.
-If you enroll in the 3 months before your birthday, you’ll start receiving coverage as soon as you turn 65 years old.
+This initial enrollment period starts 3 months before your birth month and ends 3 months after, giving you time to research coverage options and find a plan that matches your needs.

 Medicare Advantage plans in Maryland change every year, so you may want to reevaluate your coverage once per year.
 You’ll have two opportunities per year to switch between plans and find the coverage that’s best suited to your needs.

-During both the Medicare open enrollment period from January 1 to March 31, and the Medicare annual enrollment period from October 15 to December 7, you can switch between Medicare Advantage plans in Maryland or add a Part D plan to your coverage.
+During both the Medicare open enrollment period from January 1 to March 31, and the Medicare annual enrollment period from October 15 to December 7.

 Has your employment status recently changed?
 If you are no longer receiving employee benefits, or have recently been diagnosed with a chronic illness, you can ask for a special enrollment period to enroll in Medicare Maryland and receive coverage right away.

 Tips for enrolling in Medicare in Maryland

 With so many Medicare plans in Maryland, it’s important to do your research in order to find the right plan for your healthcare needs.
 The following tips can help you narrow your choices: